 Working Out the Numbers

 There are many resources available to help business owners figure out how much to allocate to marketing.
 Perhaps one of the most helpful tools to utilize is a budget calculator.
 There are several available on business and financial websites.
 Additionally, if you have access to a financial advisor or an accountant, they should also be able to help you.

 In order to get the most useful estimates when calculating your budget, there are some pieces of information you’ll need to input.
 The most important that you’ll need to know will be your business’s annual revenue.
 After all, you need to know the parameters your budget must fall within in order to create a sustainable plan.
-Additional pieces of information that will also factor into calculations include your type of business/industry, the size of your company, and how much of your annual revenue is generated online vs. traditional avenues (print, direct mail, broadcast, etc.).
+Additional factors include your type of business/industry, the size of your company, and how much of your annual revenue is generated online vs. traditional avenues (print, direct mail, broadcast, etc.).
 It can also be very helpful to have an idea of how much growth you’d like to aim for over the next year.
 For example, perhaps you currently offer your services locally, but are looking to expand further.
 It will be vital to factor into your budget whatever amount you’d like to scale up.

 Growth vs. Marketing